-In 2019, Verizon found that 28% of security breaches involved a small business.
+In 2020, Fundera found that 43% of cyber attacks involved a small business.
 Yet, BullGuard did a study early in 2020 and found that 43% of small businesses in the U.S. and U.K. do not have any security measures in place to protect their information.
 With statistics like these, many companies are at risk of serious damage due to malware and other cyber attacks.

 Today’s post is centered around what malware is and the steps small business owners can take to protect themselves.
 There’s no doubt that scammers have gotten smarter as technology continues to advance and more companies take their services online.
 However, with a few security measures in place, you can help keep your business safe in the digital space.

 Malware is the shortened term for malicious software.
 It basically refers to any kind of computer software intended to damage a computer, server, or company.
 It is typically used to trick website owners into giving away personal information so that the scammer can commit identity theft.
 It can also be used to elicit credit card information.

 There are many different types of malware.
 A few common examples are viruses, spyware, and ransomware, but there are many others.